artagnon/clayoven/README.md

 ## The claytext processor

 The claytext processor is, at its core, a paragraph-processor; all content must be split up into paragraphs, decorated with optional first-and-last-line-markers.
-The function of `<< ... >>`, `$$ ... $$`, and `~~ ... ~~` markers should be evident from the [example](/README.md#the-claytext-format); the marker tokens must be in lines of their own.
-The first paragraph is optionally a header, and if so, markers `( ... )` must be used.
-The last paragraph is an optional footer, prefixed with `[^\d+]:` lines to enable the footer.
+The function of `<< ... >>`, `$$ ... $$`, `... [content] ...` markers should be evident from the [example](/README.md#the-claytext-format); the marker tokens must be in lines of their own.
+The last paragraph is an optional footer, prefixed with `*`, `†`, `‡`, `§`, or `¶` lines to enable the footer.
 In a paragraph with lists, each line must begin with the numeral or roman numeral, as shown.
 The format is strict, and the processor doesn't like files with paragraphs wrapped using hard line breaks, for instance.

-`PARAGRAPH_LINE_FILTERS` matches paragraphs where all lines begin with some regex, and `PARAGRAPH_START_END_FILTERS` match paragraphs that start and end with the specified tokens.
+`PARAGRAPH_LINE_TRANSFORMS` matches paragraphs where all lines begin with some regex, and `PARAGRAPH_FENCED_TRANSFORMS` match fences (could be multiple paragraphs) that start and end with the specified tokens.

 ## Planned features, and anti-features

 - Improve vsclay.
-- Port to [Crystal](https://crystal-lang.org/) once Crystal is mature enough.
 - Anti: extending claytext in ways that would necessitate an ugly implementation.